bootstrap-vue/bootstrap-vue/src/components/overlay/README.md

 ### Form confirmation prompt and upload status

-This example is a bit more complex, but shows the user of `no-wrap`, and using the `overlay` slot to present the user with a prompt dialog, and once confirmed it shows a uploading status indicator.
+This example is a bit more complex, but shows the use of `no-wrap`, and using the `overlay` slot to present the user with a prompt dialog, and once confirmed it shows a uploading status indicator.
+This example also demonstrates additional accessibility markup.

 ```html
 <template>